railsuser2014/openobject-doc-book-en/8/8_20_Config/8_20_Config_accessRights.rst

 Groups and Users
 ================

-To configure access rights you would start by defining the groups.
+To configure access rights, you would start by defining the groups.
 It is important for the groups to be representative of your company's job functions rather than of its individual employees.

 So if your finance director is also your sales director, you should create both a Finance Director group and a Sales Director group, even though they are both the same person, and would both be assigned to this user in practice.
 This gives you flexibility for the future.

-You should also create groups within a departmental areas that have different levels of access rights.
+You should also create groups within departmental areas that have different levels of access rights.
 For example, if you create a \ ``Sales Director`` \ group and a \ ``Sales`` \ group avoid assigning exactly the same rights to each group.
 The first could see all the of reports, while the second could be restricted to seeing quotations.
 You could either make the Sales Director a